-During any period of sickness absence an employee should be willing to participate in regular contact with their Line Manager.
+During any period of sickness absence an employee must be willing to participate in regular contact with their line manager or another nominated officer such as an HR representative.
 This could also include HR and Occupational Health as and when this is deemed appropriate.